adobe/pdf-embed-api-samples/README.md

 ## Prerequisites

-1. Before you can work with the SDK, you must register your application and get Client ID (API Key).
+1. Before you can work with the SDK, you must register your application and get Client Id (API Key).
 For details, see the "Registering Your Application" section of this guide.
-1. The following software is required:

-    - **Supported browsers**: Chrome, Safari, Firefox, Edge, IE11+
+## Supported Platforms

+1. Windows - Chrome 77+, Firefox 69+, Edge 42+, IE11+
+2. Mac - Chrome 77+, Firefox 69+, Safari 12+

 ## Registering Your Application